10 Best ABA Practice Management Software: Enterprise Practices

 Portia offers insurance billing as an add-on feature.
 Self-serve billing costs $10/month per client and full-service billing costs 4% of collected claims or 5% of collected claims if you would like them to also manage verification of benefits and obtaining authorization.

-4. Measure PM – Best for revenue cycle management
+4. Measure PM – Best ABA practice management software for enterprise practices and managing your revenue cycle

 Measure PM is an ABA practice management software company based in California, incorporated in 2020.
 Although newer to the ABA software space, they bring a great product to the table with a focus on revenue cycle management and understanding your business’s metrics.